-- 25.0 The total exposure to a group of companies (a parent company and any subsidiaries, i.e. companies of which it owns 20% or more of authorised share capital) shall not exceed the maximum individual exposure limit of the constituents of the group. - 26.0 Maximum unsecured exposure to company or group: ≤5% (subject to enhancements below). - 27.0 Enhanced limits apply for UK Government (including the Debt Management Account Deposit Facility, Local Authorities and bodies eligible for PWLB finance) and institutions covered by Link Asset Services' Colour Banding Methodology:
+- 23.0 The total exposure to a group of companies (a parent company and any subsidiaries, i.e. companies of which it owns 20% or more of authorised share capital) shall not exceed the maximum individual exposure limit of the constituents of the group. - 24.0 Maximum unsecured exposure to company or group: ≤5% (subject to enhancements below). - 25.0 Enhanced limits apply for UK Government (including the Debt Management Account Deposit Facility, Local Authorities and bodies eligible for PWLB finance) and institutions covered by Link Asset Services' Colour Banding Methodology:

 Cash Exposure Limits - applied to individual counterparties

 Band Overnight > 1 day

 UK Sovereign 100% 100%

 Yellow 50% 25%

 Purple 50% 20%

 Orange 25% 15%

 Red 25% 10%

 Green 10% 5%

 No Colour 5% 5%

-- 28.0 The Bands above are calculated based on a range of credit ratings data, including published rating Watches and Outlooks.
+- 26.0 The Bands above are calculated based on a range of credit ratings data, including published rating Watches and Outlooks.
 Where the price of 5-year Credit Default Swaps for a given counterparty exceeds barrier levels proposed by Link Asset Services with regard to market history, the Band will normally be adjusted downwards.
-The CIO may postpone such adjustments in consultation with the Syndics, for instance, if it is felt that changes in CDS prices do not reflect an increase in the individual credit risk of a particular counterparty. - 29.0 Additionally, an enhanced overnight limit of 100% applies to the GIS banker, RBS.

-- 30.0 If, in the judgement of the Chief Investment Officer, the structure of a bond associated with a local authority is such that the credit risk is not identical to a bilateral loan with that authority, the rating of the bond itself will be used and the 5% limit will apply. - 31.0 Maximum aggregate exposure including indirect or collateralised exposures:
+The Manager may postpone such adjustments in consultation with the Syndics, for instance, if it is felt that changes in CDS prices do not reflect an increase in the individual credit risk of a particular counterparty. - 27.0 Additionally, an enhanced overnight limit of 100% applies to the GLA banker, RBS. - 28.0 Local authority investments are evaluated using the qualifying questions set out in the PWLB lending arrangements (Circular 160).
+This primarily relates to a Local authority's affordable borrowing limit and lawful use of funds.
+The Manager will also consider reputational risks to the participants that may arise from being creditors of an organisation in financial distress, even where this presents no material credit risk. - 29.0 If, in the judgement of the Manager, the structure of a bond associated with a local authority is such that the credit risk is not identical to a bilateral loan with that authority, the rating of the bond itself will be used and the 5% limit will apply. - 30.0 Maximum aggregate exposure including indirect or collateralised exposures: